TypeStrong/typedoc/site/development/themes.md

 }
 ```

-For documentation on the available hooks, see the {@link RendererHooks |
+For documentation on the available hooks, see the [RendererHooks] documentation
-RendererHooks} documentation on the website.
+on the website.

 ## Async Jobs

-Themes which completely override TypeDoc's builtin renderer may need to perform some async initialization
+Themes which completely override TypeDoc's builtin renderer may need to perform
-or teardown after rendering.
-To support this, there are two arrays of functions available on `Renderer`
+some async initialization or teardown after rendering.
+To support this, there
+are two arrays of functions available on `Renderer` which plugins may add a
-which plugins may add a callback to.
-The renderer will call each function within these arrays when rendering
+callback to.
+The renderer will call each function within these arrays when
-and await the results.
+rendering and await the results.

 ```ts
 import { Application, RendererEvent } from "typedoc";